IBM-Bluemix-Docs/go/index.md

 ## Exploring alternative deployment methods
 {: #deploy_cloud notoc}

-Learn how to deploy your application to Cloud Foundry or Kubernetes under the Deployments tab [here](/docs/go/deploying_apps.html).
+Learn how to deploy your application under the Deployments tab [here](/docs/go/deploying_apps.html).

 To expand your Go application, continue checking out the topics in the Go programming guide.